ThisIsMyNick/CChat/README.md

 running it as the server will terminate the existing connection and continue listening for more connections.

 ## Bugs
-* After the 13th message, the screen temporarily clears itself until another message is receieved
 * Multi-line messages work fine until they have to scroll past the screen.
 Since messages are not actually broken up into separate lines, it takes a little bit for the message to scroll off the screen.
 * The resizing event is not handled within the application, so resizing the terminal will redisplay messages nor render the prompt correctly.